• Free shipping on all orders

 • Protein: An essential nutrient for muscle building and maintaining healthy skin and bones.
 Maggots pack about 22–24 grams of protein per 100 grams.

-• Fat: These are energy-rich lipids that help keep your dragon’s energy levels up.
-Maggots contain about 6–8 grams of fat per 100 grams.
+• Fat: These energy-rich lipids help keep your dragon’s energy levels up.
+Maggots contain 6–8 grams of fat per 100 grams.

-• Carbohydrates: Maggots have moderate carbohydrates (around 10 grams per 100 grams) that aid in digestion and absorption of other nutrients.
+• Carbohydrates: Maggots have moderate carbohydrates (around 10 grams per 100 grams) that aid digestion and the absorption of other nutrients.

-• Vitamins and Minerals: Packed with vitamins A, C, E, K, and choline, maggots also carry minerals like zinc, iron, and magnesium that help strengthen your dragon’s immune system.
+• Vitamins and Minerals: Maggots are packed with vitamins A, C, E, K, and choline.
+They also contain minerals like zinc, iron, and magnesium that help strengthen your dragon’s immune system.

 mealworm maggots